 Our primary exposure to market risk is foreign exchange rate sensitivity to the Euro, the currency for certain of our major purchases.
-For the years ended December 31, 2020 and 2019, we did not recognize foreign currency transaction losses.
+For the three months ended March 31, 2021, and the year ended December 31, 2020, we did not recognize foreign currency transaction losses.
 Foreign currency transaction losses, if any, are recorded as a component of other income (expense) in our statements of operations.
 An immediate 5% change in the Euro exchange rate would not have a material effect on our results of operations.